openstack-archive/cloudroast/HACKING.rst

 - Avoid single letter variable names except in the case of iterators, in which case a descriptive variable name would still be preferable if possible.
+- Do not leave trailing whitespace or whitespace in blank lines.
 - Put two newlines between top-level code (funcs, classes, etc).
 - Use only UNIX style newlines ("\n"), not Windows style ("\r\n").
 - Put one newline between methods in classes and anywhere else.